kakutai/nodelj/README.md

 The framework is being used in the creation of 3D tools for the web.
 Some example screenshots are shown below.

-Scenarist Tool - Saldo Pty Ltd
+Scenarist Tool - Kakutai Pty Ltd
 ![Image](images/screenshots/scenarist-tool-dev-01.png)

 Sample use as a browser